Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;C.is incorrect.
 Increasing the number of executors is not the correct approach.
 The processing time can be sped up by increasing the number of executors, but this method is less efficient than increasing the number of partitions.
 This is because adding more executors may not necessarily result in increased parallelism and may even cause resource contention, which would slow down processing.

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 Decreasing the number of executors is also not the correct approach.
 Slower processing times may result from less parallelism, which can be achieved by reducing the number of executors.
 This is because each executor will have to deal with more data, which could result in resource conflicts and slower execution times.

-**Question 18:  Databricks Tooling One of the main issues a large e-commerce company is having is slow query response times on their customer data.
+**Question 18:  One of the main issues a large e-commerce company is having is slow query response times on their customer data.
 This company recently migrated its data to Databricks.
 Customer information for the business is kept in a sizable DataFrame in PySpark, which is frequently accessed by various teams within the organization.
 These teams use the customer data for various initiatives, including marketing campaigns, sales analysis, and consumer behavior research.
 The company's revenue is impacted because these teams can't work effectively because of slow query response times.
 What strategy can a Data Engineer use to enhance query performance when utilizing PySpark's DataFrame API?**

 Options: